-This land use category is appropriate for those areas near the Gainesville Regional Airport for office, business, commercial and industrial uses.
-This category is distinguished from other industrial and commercial categories in that it is designed specifically to allow only uses that are that establish height limits consistent with the Airport Hazard Zoning Regulations.
-When not located within an airport zone of influence, as mapped in the Land Development Code, this category is also appropriate to designate areas for office, business, commercial and industrial uses, with a maximum height of 5 stories, and a maximum floor area ratio of 4.0.
+This land use category is appropriate for office, business, commercial and industrial uses..
+Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other dimensional standards shall be as provided in the Land Development Code.
 Land development regulations shall specify the type and distribution of uses, design criteria, landscaping, pedestrian and vehicular access.

 Industrial (IND)

-The Industrial land use category identifies those areas appropriate for manufacturing, fabricating, distribution, extraction, wholesaling, warehousing, recycling, and other ancillary uses.
+The Industrial land use category identifies those areas appropriate for commercial, manufacturing, fabricating, distribution, extraction, wholesaling, warehousing, recycling, and other ancillary uses.
 Other uses may be allowed in this land use category as specified in an adopted ordinance rezoning property to Planned Development District (PD).
 Land development regulations shall determine the appropriate scale of uses and consider the externalities of such uses.
-Intensity will be controlled by adopting land development regulations that establish height limits of 5 stories or less
+Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other dimensional standards shall be as provided in the Land Development Code.